 - In most Western European countries we see a 10 to 20% drop in GDP, high unemployment rates and increasing numbers of debts.

 - In many Latin American countries income is much lower and fewer people have insurance.
-Still, fraud is clearly on the rise as a result of the pandemic.
+Still, fraud is clearly on the rise as a result of coronavirus pandemic.

 - The Coronavirus is only one aspect of turmoil in the United States as they are also dealing with unrest, demonstrations and the upcoming elections.
 These issues often overshadow the impact of the pandemic on economic welfare.